gifale95/NED/README.md

 ## ❗ Issues

-If you come across problems or have suggestions please submit an issue!
+If you come across problems with the toolbox, please submit an issue!